 The prefetcher has a simplified outgoing interface through which it can inject prefetch requests into the L1D.
-This is a decoupled interface that uses ready/valid hand-shaking8 to coordinate the source and sink: Both io.dmem.req.valid and io.dmem.req.ready must be high during the same cycle to initiate a prefetch.
+This is a decoupled interface that uses ready/valid hand-shaking to coordinate the source and sink: Both io.dmem.req.valid and io.dmem.req.ready must be high during the same cycle to initiate a prefetch.

-8 https://inst.eecs.berkeley.edu/~cs150/Documents/Interfaces.pdf

-Input Signal Description io.dmem.req.ready io.dmem.nack Asserted when the L1D can accept a request Asserted when a prefetch request from two cycles ago is rejected, either because all MHSRs are occupied or the request is a secondary miss (Note : This could be used to replay a request or throttle the prefetcher) Output Signal Description io.dmem.req.valid io.dmem.req.bits.addr io.dmem.req.bits.write Indicates that the request is valid Virtual address to prefetch (Note : This must be aligned to an 8-byte boundary) Indicates intent to write
+https://inst.eecs.berkeley.edu/~cs150/Documents/Interfaces.pdf sserted when a prefetch request from two cycles ago rejected, either because all MHSRs are occupied or Asserted when the L1D can accept a request Asserted when a prefetch request from two cycles ago is rejected, either because all MHSRs are occupied or the request is a secondary miss ( Note : This could be used to replay a request or throttle the prefetcher) Description adicates that the request is valid irtual address to prefetch ( Note : This must be igned to an 8-byte boundary) adjcates intent to write